 For more information or to sign up to become a Tree Steward, contact Helen Smythers, urban forestry planner, at firstname.lastname@example.org or 540-853-5225.
 For information on field work and other activities for trained Tree Stewards, see the calendar of events.

-Annual hours volunteered per Tree Steward are posted at the beginning of each month.
+Annual hours volunteered per Tree Steward are posted near the beginning of each month.